CE

 Bearish

-- High Financial Leverage: The company's debt-to-equity ratio stands at 3.19, indicating a highly leveraged balance sheet.
-This amplifies financial risk, making the company vulnerable to interest rate shifts and compressing margins during downturns, as seen with $214M in Q4 interest expense.
+• Extremely High Financial Leverage: A debt-to-equity ratio of 3.19 signifies a highly leveraged balance sheet.
+This elevates financial risk, making the company vulnerable to interest rate hikes and economic downturns, and constrains strategic flexibility.

 CE Technical Analysis